Ralph Abercromby: Career

-On 17 March 1796 Abercromby arrived in Carlisle Bay, Barbados on the Arethusa.
+On 17 March 1796 Abercromby arrived in Carlisle Bay, Barbados onboard HMS Arethusa.
 A third of the 6,000 troops that had arrived on the island before him had already been sent on to Saint Vincent and Grenada, leaving the general with 3,700 soldiers at his disposal.
-Control of much of Saint Vincent been lost to rebelling French planters and native Caribs since early 1795, while Grenada was in the midst of an insurrection led by Julien Fédon.
+Control of much of Saint Vincent had been lost to rebelling French planters and native Caribs since early 1795, while Grenada was in the midst of an insurrection led by Julien Fédon.
 The reinforcements to Grenada allowed General Nicolls to attack enemy posts south of Port Royal on 25 March, preventing further French reinforcements from Guadeloupe.
 Three months later Abercromby arrived with further reinforcements and attacked Fédon's camp on 19 June, routing the insurgents and ending the rebellion.

 The British fleet sailed on 25 April 1796 for Saint Lucia, landing the following day and establishing a beachhead.
 The French were soon repelled and retreated to the fort at Morne Fortune, which Abercromby decided to besiege.
 The garrison under General Goyrand surrendered to the British army 26 May.
 The island had been retaken at the cost of 566 men.
-A force of around 4,000 was left to hold Saint Lucia under the command of John Moore before Abercromby left for Saint Vincent at the beginning of June.
+A force of around 4,000 was left to hold Saint Lucia under the command of Colonel John Moore before Abercromby left for Saint Vincent at the beginning of June.

 Abercromby arrived on Saint Vincent 7 June with a force of just over 4,000.
 He marched his troops near to the insurgent base at Vigie Ridge and camped nearby as the British started to execute an encircling movement: Quartermaster General John Knox manoeuvred his men on the seaward side in order to prevent the enemy retreating north, and Lieutenant Colonel Dickens used the 34th Regiment as a diversion on the opposite side.
 Knox was able to cut off communications with the Vigie, whilst Dickens ousted the nearby Caribs to complete the encirclement.
 The black French commander, Marinier, signed terms of surrender on 11 June and the Caribs did 4 days later.
 The British took around 200 prisoners, with another 200 escaping into the jungle.
 Although some of the Caribs would remain in resistance until October, the rebellion had effectively been put down at the cost of 17 officers and 168 men killed or wounded.

+In February 1797, the General Abercromby launched the invasion of Trinidad.
+His squadron sailed through the Bocas and anchored off the coast of Chaguaramas.
+The Spanish Governor Chacón decided to capitulate without fighting.
+Trinidad thus became a British crown colony, with a French-speaking population of Catholic faith and Spanish laws.
+British rule was formalized under the Treaty of Amiens (1802).